 Updated: 3/14/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The exotic European Earwig has made North America its new home, comfortably living in a variety of habitats from coast to coast.

 They do have wings, but rarely fly.
+European Earwigs have a dark brown or red body.
+Legs are yellow.
+The pincers are at the end of the abdomen and are also dark.
+They curve inward, like old-fashioned calipers.
 Adults of this species tend hide under objects by day, and sometimes in clusters.
-Lifting rocks, logs and BBQ grill covers may reveal a group of them.
-They can crawl into small spaces like outdoor garage door openers and outlets, startling the unsuspecting human that opens the lids.
+Lifting rocks, logs, and BBQ grill covers may reveal a group of them.
+They can crawl into small covered spaces like wall-mounted exterior garage door openers and electrical outlets, startling the unsuspecting human that flips the lid.